cslarsen/csl.name/_posts/2017-11-08-python-jit.md

         if mprotect(block, size, PROT_READ | PROT_EXEC) != 0:
             raise RuntimeError(strerror(ctypes.get_errno()))

-With this `mprotect` call, we mark the memory region as readable and executable.
-We could also have made it writable as well, but some systems will deny executing code in memory that is writable.
-This is sometimes called the [W^X][wx.wiki].
+With this `mprotect` call, we mark the region as readable and executable.
+If we wanted to, we could have made it writable as well, but some systems will refuse to execute writable memory.
+This is sometimes called [the W^X security feature][wx.wiki].

 To destroy the memory block, we'll use